petterjuan/Valentina-Montero/README.md

 ### 4. Seed the Database

-To populate your MongoDB database with initial sample data for blog posts and testimonials, run the seed script.
+To populate your MongoDB database with initial sample data for testimonials, run the seed script.

 ```bash
 npm run seed
 ```
-This will connect to your database, clear the `posts` and `testimonials` collections, and insert the sample data from `seed.js`.
+This will connect to your database, clear the `testimonials` collection, and insert the sample data from `seed.js`.
+Blog posts are now managed in Shopify.

 ### 5. Run the Development Server